manav122005/projectforge-ai/README.md

 5. Screenshots

-Screenshots are intentionally not included in this repository README.
+Screenshots are intentionally not included in this repository README, but in docs/screenshots.

 The deployed application can be explored through the live demo below.